 Body image refers to the way we view our physical appearance and how we imagine our bodies look to others.
 People with positive body image generally feel comfortable and confident in their bodies, while people with negative body image may feel anxious, awkward or ashamed about their bodies.
 It’s important to keep in mind that we may view our bodies in a distorted or inaccurate way that may not always align with reality.

 Someone who is struggling with negative body image may:

 It’s important to remember that negative body image can impact anyone, regardless of their identity, age, gender or body size.

 How can I support a friend with negative body image?

-Negative body image, depending on how severe, can be a difficult issue to overcome.
+Depending on how intensely someone experiences negative body image, it can be a difficult issue to overcome.
 Here are some ways you can support a friend who may be experiencing negative body image.

-- Be proactive.
-If you are concerned a friend might have poor body image or is showing signs of disordered eating, check out the resources below for additional information and support.
+If you’re concerned a friend might be experiencing negative body image or is showing signs of disordered eating, check out the resources below for additional information and support.

-More information and resources related to eating disorders are also available on the National Eating Disorders Association website.
+For 24/7 support, information on treatment options and other services related to eating disorders, please visit the National Eating Disorders Association (NEDA) website.